QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab05_3D_Image_Analysis.md

   Fiji and you can view your stack in it by going to `Plugins > BigDataViewer > open current image`.
 What might be the pros and cons of viewing images like this compared to a 3D view like in napari?
+  If you want to know more about it, you can find the full documentation for this tool [here](https://imagej.net/plugins/bdv/).

   - Do you see anything suspicious about the intensity values in this image when you rotate it in BDV?